The UK Careers Fair logo

 Published on

 Wrexham has a long and fascinating history and during the Industrial Revolution, notably the 18th and 19th centuries, Wrexham became an important centre for industry with coal mining, iron and steel production as well as brewing becoming major industries.
 It was once the most important iron manufacturer in the world for many years.
-Alongside the expansion of industry, the population increased accordingly and many of the wonderful and historic buildings that were constructed during these times, still stand today.
+Alongside the expansion of industry, the population increased accordingly and many of the wonderful and historic buildings that were constructed during these times still stand today.

 Key sectors that provide employment in Wrexham include manufacturing - particularly in automotive, aerospace and food and drink industries.
 Wrexham is often described as being a beacon for industrial properties and is home to the largest industrial estate in Wales where many well known and esteemed companies are located.
 Health and social care include larger employers such as The Betsi Cadwaladr University Health Board and Wrexham Maelor Hospital as well as many nursing homes and other care providers.
 There is a vibrant retail and hospitality sector and also education, hi tech, biotechnology and construction industries are also heavily featured.
-Wrexham boasts a resilient and skilled workforce which is evident in its expanding and thriving economies and the city continues to attract private sector investments and opportunities for new businesses.

 Wrexham Glyndwr University has its main campus just ten minutes from the vibrant and popular city centre and offers students a wide range of professional courses and both undergraduate and postgraduate degrees.